 How Many Types of Betta Fish are There?

-This is not a simple question to answer, as there is a lot of disagreement on what is a true type, and what is not, with more and more being selective bred and ‘created’ every year.
+This is not a simple question to answer, as there is a lot of disagreement on what is a true type, and what is not, with more and more being selectively bred and “created” every year.

-The most reliable source I could find, Aqueon.com, states there are 73 recognised types.
-However, before the ink has dried on me writing this, there will probably a handful of breeders pushing to get a new type recognised.
+Aqueon.com states there are 73 recognized types.
+However, by the time you read this, there will probably be a handful of breeders pushing to get a new type recognized.

-One of the most startling differences between the many betta fish types is down to tail and fin type.
-From amazingly long and flowing fins, to short but striking, neat fan-like tails, there is a lot of variety to be seen.
+One of the most startling differences between the many betta fish types is down to tail and fin types.
+From amazingly long and flowing fins to short but striking, neat fan-like tails, there is a lot of variety to be seen.

 Let’s take a look at the main betta fish tail types you’ll find on commonly available varieties.